-Throughout the duration of Speedwell's installation in Plymouth, a series of 'In Conversation' talks will be held between Still/Moving and invited speakers to discuss some of the themes raised by the project.
+Throughout the duration of Speedwell's installation in Plymouth, a series of 'In Conversation' talks were held between Still/Moving and invited speakers to discuss some of the themes raised by the project.

 Created by local artist collective Still/Moving, 'Speedwell' was funded by Arts Council England and Plymouth Culture as part of Mayflower 400.

-It offers multiple readings; constantly shifting between words that are lit up and questioning the historic conceit that there ever was a 'New World'.
-The artwork will remain illuminated through September, October and November 2020.
+It offered multiple readings; constantly shifting between words that are lit up and questioning the historic conceit that there ever was a 'New World'.
+The artwork remained illuminated through September, October and November 2020.

-The 'In Conversation' talks will be live-streamed online here.
+The 'In Conversation' talks were live-streamed online here.

 Marianne Brown: Communicating and Supporting Ecological Transformation